paulscherrerinstitute/ecmccfg/examples/test/plc/ReadMe.md

                         <execute>,       : Trigger
                         );
    Stop motion of axis <axIndex>.
-   Motion is triggerd with a positive edge on <execute> input. returns 0 if success or error code.
+   Command is triggerd with a positive edge on <execute> input. returns 0 if success or error code.

 7. retvalue = mc_power(